Standing order of Senate

 Senate may set up an ad hoc committee, working party or group to consider any specific matter, and the terms of reference of such a committee, working party or group shall prescribe the maximum period, not normally exceeding two years, within which it shall submit its final report.

-- Procedure for the election by senate of representatives to serve on council
+23. Procedure for the election by Senate of representatives to serve on Court

 The procedure for the election of representatives to serve on the Court shall be that given above for the election of members of Committees.
 The same procedure shall be used for the election of Senate representatives on other Statutory Bodies and Committees.

-- Procedure for the election by senate of representatives to serve on council
+24. Procedure for the election by Senate of representatives to serve on Council

 (i) When the membership of Senate for the next following session is known, the Secretary shall circulate a ballot paper giving the names of those members eligible for election.